 Jumpstart is an early childhood education organization working toward the day every child in America enters kindergarten prepared to succeed.
 We provide language, literacy, and social-emotional programming for preschool children from under-resourced communities and promote quality early learning for all children.
 Since 1993, the national Jumpstart network has trained over 45,000 college students and community volunteers to transform the lives of over 100,000 preschool children across the country.
 For more information, visit the Jumpstart national website at www.jstart.org.

 About the UConn-Jumpstart Partnership

-With the 2020-2021 academic year, Jumpstart will enter its 14th year of partnership with the University of Connecticut.
+With the 2021-2022 academic year, Jumpstart will enter its 15th year of partnership with the University of Connecticut.
 The Jumpstart UConn program is a Corps of 80 college students serving approximately 175 preschool children each year.
 We are always searching for motivated and dedicated students to contribute to our program and its leadership.
 While the 2020-2021 program year was entirely virtual, Jumpstart programming is expected to return to in-person service for 2021-2022.